 Facilities and Special Features

-The BA (Hons) in Human Resource Management (top up) has many programme features which include:
+The BA (Hons) in Human Resource Management (Top-up) has many course features which include:

-- Opportunity to gain a honours degree in Human Resource Management within one year (subject to entry requirements and successful completion of all modules, on a full-time basis)
+- opportunity to gain an Honours degree in Human Resource Management within one year (subject to entry requirements and successful completion of all modules, on a full-time basis)

 - opportunity to network with HR professionals